 Directions & Parking

-In summer the closest parking to the gardens is adjacent to the softball fields next to Ford Park.
+In summer the closest parking to the gardens is adjacent to the softball fields in Ford Park.
 If you plan to park in the Vail Village Parking structure, it is about a 10 minute walk to the gardens from the eastern end of the parking structure and by taking the Gore Creek Streamwalk you are guaranteed a lovely walk.The intown bus to Gold Peak is also available from anywhere in the village.
 From Gold Peak the gardens are a short walk through Manor Vail Lodge.
 From mid June to the end of September the in town bus will continue to the Nature Center, providing ADA access to the park over the Nature Center Bridge.
 In addition during special events, a frequent shuttle service is available from the top of the Vail Transportation Center directly to Ford Park.

 During the ski season the Village Parking Structure is the closest parking to the Education Center.
 Park closest to the east end of the structure and walk east along the south frontage road to the west park entrance and down Betty Ford Way to the Education Center.
 About 10 mins.
 Alternatively the free intown bus can be taken to Gold Peak and then walk through Manor Vail Lodge to access the Park.
+Short term parking is available at the Ford Park bus stop.

 Driving Directions From east or west on I-70, take the main Vail exit (#176).After exiting I-70 you will navigate through two roundabouts.
 Follow the first roundabout until it takes you under I-70.
 Enter another roundabout, make a left, and continue driving east on to the South Frontage Road.
 Pass the Vail Parking Structure.
 Along the South Frontage Road you will come to a stop sign (note: traffic from the right does not stop).
 Shortly after the stop sign on your right you’ll see the softball fields and tennis courts at Ford Park.
 Park in the parking lot next to the softball fields or tennis courts and follow the asphalt path to the gardens.